Andronovo

 Though

-branches of a single linguistic group, there is evidence for a conflict
+as branches of a single linguistic group, there is evidence for

-between an Indo-Aryan and an Iranian population connected with the Vedic
+a conflict between an Indo-Aryan and an Iranian population connected

 This

-and demonized in the Avesta.
-Rjashva, the Vedic king in the Varshagira
+Vedas and demonized in the Avesta.
+Rjashva, the Vedic king in the

-battle, is glorified in the Rg-Veda, but demonized in the Avesta.
-And
+Varshagira battle, is glorified in the Rg-Veda, but demonized in

-yet, except for Shrikant Talageri, no one has drawn the logical conclusion:
+the Avesta.
+And yet, except for Shrikant Talageri, no one has drawn

 They

-That is one thing most Western or Western-trained scholars miss out
+close.
+That is one thing most Western or Western-trained scholars

-on in their study of Vedic conflicts: the battles are not between the
+miss out on in their study of Vedic conflicts: the battles are not

-very different cultures of an invader group and the natives, they are
+between the very different cultures of an invader group and the

 Just

-high seas (pirates), the French against the English in Canada, the Dutch
+on the high seas (pirates), the French against the English in Canada,

-against the Portuguese in Sri Lanka, the English against the Dutch Boers
+the Dutch against the Portuguese in Sri Lanka, the English against

-in South Africa: after the initial conquest, subsequent conflicts were
+the Dutch Boers in South Africa: after the initial conquest, subsequent

-between different groups of conquerors.
-So it didn’t even take
+conflicts were between different groups of conquerors.
+So it didn’t

-the Out-of-India Theory to see that the Vedic Aryans were not fighting
+even take the Out-of-India Theory to see that the Vedic Aryans were

-the “black aboriginals” in the Battle of the Ten Kings,
+not fighting the “black aboriginals” in the Battle of

 In